 Start the evening of Halloween with a classic.
 For countless years children and teens have dressed up in their most horror filled/ comical outfits and gone door to door seeking treats from their willing neighbours.

-Well, this year should be no different, hopefully with many families still upholding the tradition.
+Well, this year will be different, but as long as everyone is smart and safe, fun should be had.
 Just make sure the accompanying adults get in on some of the action, otherwise they’ll be sneaking the treats after everyone’s gone to bed!

 If your younger ones prefer a quieter night away from the scares outside, there’s still plenty to get up to!

-Invite their friends, grab some face paint and spend the night creating the funniest, potentially most horrifying faces imaginable.
-Maybe even host a competition for scariest face.
+Grab some face paint and spend the night creating the funniest, potentially most horrifying faces imaginable.
+Maybe even host a competition for the scariest face.

 With limitless possibilities of what to get up to, one thing we can promise is that your night won’t be a boring one!